Facing an Unplanned Second Pregnancy: Exploring the Adoption Option

 Non-Judgmental Support from Lifetime Adoption

-Lifetime Adoption has 30 years of experience helping birth mothers place their second, third, and even fourth babies for adoption.
+Lifetime Adoption has over 35 years of experience helping birth mothers place their second, third, and even fourth babies for adoption.
 We’re familiar with the many situations birth mothers find themselves in, such as an unplanned second pregnancy.
 We will never judge you.
 We understand life happens and will work hard to help you in any way we can.

 Placing a second child in adoption is a loving, courageous choice on your part.
 It allows you to provide your child with the best life you can, with a loving adoptive couple of your choice.